Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 - Coarse sugar, diced almond and desiccated coconut, for sprinkling on top

 - Preheat oven to 210C.
-Place liners into muffin pan if desired.
+Place liners into muffin pan or grease muffin pan well.

-- In a mixing bowl, whisk together flour, baking powder, salt, cinnamon and nutmeg till well combined.
+- In a mixing bowl, whisk together flour, baking powder, salt, cinnamon and nutmeg till combined.